ggreer/the_silver_searcher/win32/README.md

 Home page: http://www.pcre.org/

-Using pcre 8.40, which is the latest in the PCRE 1 series as of February 2017.
+Using pcre 8.42, which is the latest in the PCRE 1 series as of May 2018.
 Do not use pcre2, which has different APIs.

 #### Files added
 Name               | Description
 -------------------|-------------------------------------------------------------------
-config.h.MsvcLibX  | Hand-crafted config.h for pcre, describing MsvcLibX capabilities.
+config.h.MsvcLibX  | Hand-crafted config.h for pcre, based on config.h.generic, describing MsvcLibX capabilities.
 configure.pcre.bat | Tells configure.bat to use the MsvcLibX library.
 Files.mak          | Define input and output files. pcre.mak           | Pcre-specific make rules.